domxjs/domx/packages/Router/README.md

 ```
 > Here the subroute is created inside the parent and so the parents tail
 is kept in sync with the child's parentRoute property.

-> This doesn't do much more than make it explicit that one route is related to the other.

 ### Using Separate Elements
 Subrouting can also be accomplished in separate elements by setting the `parentRoute` property of a sub route.